Flux159/blog/content/experiments/000005-vscode-online.md

 Get an instance - I got a t3.medium with 2 VCPUs and 4GB RAM.
 I also attached a 32GB SSD Disk to the VM.

-Make sure Security Group is setup properly (inbound connections from these ports should be allowed):
+Make sure the Security Group is setup properly (inbound connections from these ports should be allowed):
 ```
 Ports 8000-8001, 9000 for web development purposes
 Port 8888 for Jupyter